ShivBhosale/sputils/README.md

 # Superpaper Utils
 Utils and Notebooks for building deep-learing models with data-generated from [superpaper web-app](https://superpaper.netlify.app/).

+P.S: Most images in dataset are gonna be low in quality as thats how good my art-skills are

 # Data

 The stroke-data is exported as a json file.
 Use the ExploreStrokes.ipynb notebook to use utils for exploring data.